I came across Secret Millionaire Bot thanks to a spammy email landing in my inbox.

 Well, like the Boomerang Buddy software I reviewed recently, Secret Millionaire Bot's training is about how to make money as an Instagram influencer…

 What a letdown!

-The training is essentially a bunch of 9 short and outdated 2-10 minute YouTube videos that have been thrown together and called a course.
+The training is essentially a bunch of 9 short and outdated 2-10 minute YouTube videos thrown together and labelled a course.
+I kid you not.

 Video 1: What is Instagram?

 Video 2: How to sell on Instagram

 Video 3: Building your Instagram brand

 Video 5: 5 ways to make money on Instagram

 Video 6: Becoming a dropshipper on Instagram